National Science Foundation.

 (e) The investigating official may recommend settlement terms to the reviewing official, the authority head, or the Attorney General, as appropriate.
-The reviewing official may recommend settlement terms to the authority head or the Attorney General, as appropriate.

-Section 3806 and 3808(b) of title 31, United States Code, authorize actions for collection of civil penalties and assessments imposed under this Part and specify the procedures for such actions.
+Section 3806 and 3808(b) of title 31, United States Code, authorize actions for collection of civil penalties and assessments imposed under this part and specify the procedures for such actions.

 All amounts collected pursuant to this part shall be deposited as miscellaneous receipts in the Treasury of the United States, except as provided in 31 U.S.C.
 3806(g).